quicwg/base-drafts/draft-ietf-quic-recovery.md

 the corresponding decryption keys are not immediately available.
 For example, a client might receive an acknowledgement for a 0-RTT packet that it cannot decrypt because 1-RTT packet protection keys are not yet available to it.
-In such cases, an endpoint SHOULD ignore such local delays in its round-trip time sample until the handshake is confirmed.
+In such cases, an endpoint SHOULD ignore such local delays in its RTT sample until the handshake is confirmed.

 smoothed_rtt and rttvar are computed as follows, similar to {{?RFC6298}}.